quinngroup/tweetAnalysis/README.md

 ## Motivation

 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.

-## Installation

-Provide code examples and explanations of how to get the project.

 ## API Reference